ManiaExchange/GeryKnockout/docs/user-guide.md

 If players do not finish (DNF), they will also be knocked out.
 This has the side effect that multiple players may be knocked out, even if there is only supposed to be 1 KO per round.

-This continues until there is one player remaining.
+This is then repeated until there is one player remaining.
 This player is the only one who has not been knocked out and is therefore crowned as the winner.

 Supported game modes include Rounds, Time Attack and Stunts.
 Laps, Cup and Team are currently not supported.